-Through 2007-2009 the OCC team designed, developed and tested models which calculate the changing temperatures and electrical capacity of critical components (most importantly transformers and cables) in a manner compatible with the National Control Centre infrastructure and the GE software upgrade.
-In autumn 2009 the integrated system went live and the Circuit Thermal Monitor was operational.
+From 2007 to 2009, the OCC team designed, developed and tested the software that models the changing temperatures and electrical capacity of critical components, most importantly transformers and cables.
+In autumn 2009, the integrated system went live and the Circuit Thermal Monitor was operational.

 The Circuit Thermal Monitor is implemented in C++ and Fortran and runs on a Unix platform.

 Today, the engineers responsible for managing the national electricity supply can see up-to-the minute calculations of the capacity of circuits on the grid, identification of hotspots and an indication of the time available to resolve potential overloading.
-Since the Circuit Thermal Monitor performs continuous calculations, should an unexpected failure occur, the system automatically updates the control room with new capacity and time estimates.
+The Circuit Thermal Monitor performs continuous calculations; should an unexpected failure occur, the system automatically updates the control room with new capacity and time estimates.

 The Circuit Thermal Monitor is also used by National Grid’s Network Planning department, where it models how the network will respond in different situations, from emergency management through maintenance planning to future network design.
 With better tools for modelling, National Grid can undertake more comprehensive planning of the capacity and resilience of the network.